 Communicable Diseases

-These illnesses can be passed from person (or animal) to person through direct contact with body fluids, ingesting contaminated food or water, breathing contaminated air, or by the bite of an infected animal.
+An infectious or communicable disease is an illness spread by coming in contact with someone or something that is infected.
+Bacteria, viruses, and parasites cause infectious diseases.
+These illnesses can be passed from person (or animal) to person through direct contact with bodily fluids, ingesting contaminated food or water, breathing contaminated air, or by the bite of an infected animal.

 What diseases are reportable?